“Do one thing every day that scares you.”

 Having dealt and survived difficult challenges, you better equip yourself for the present moment and the future.

-Certainty doesn’t exist because no one knows the future.
+Certainty doesn’t exist because no one knows what will exactly happen in the future.

 Although you don’t know the outcome, you can better prepare for it by becoming more resilient, grounded, and courageous.